Transactive Energy System Deployment over Insecure Communication Links: Security-aware design

 \section{Security-aware design}

-In this section, the attacker model in the last section is extended to include data injection attacks and equips an attack detection mechanism for Algorithm \ref{algo:privacy preserving TES} to further achieve objective (3) stated in Section \ref{sec:objective}.
-We first elaborate the attacker model considered in this section and perform an analysis on protection priority of the communication links in our deployment framework.
-We then propose a digital signature-based security-aware design.
-After that, we provide possible response strategies to mitigate data injection attacks.
+In this section, the security-aware TES design is proposed based on digital signature.
+We first extend the attacker model considered in Section~\ref{sec:privacy design} to include data injection attacks.
+Then, we equip Algorithm \ref{algo:privacy preserving TES} with an attack detection mechanism to further achieve objective (3) stated in Section \ref{sec:objective}.

-\subsection{Attacker model}
+\subsection{Attacker Model}

 In this section, all the market participants $\mathcal{V}\cup\{{\rm CO},{\rm TP}\}$ have the same attacker model described in Section \ref{sec:attacker model and security notion}.
 In addition, there could exist extraneous attackers that launch data injection attacks.
 In particular, they can send arbitrarily forged information to legitimate participants or arbitrarily tamper the information in transit.
 In this paper, we focus on data injection attacks over communication links, but do not consider Byzantine attacks, in which some legitimate participants arbitrarily deviate from the given algorithm.
 We leave the study of Byzantine attacks to our future works.